dipdup-io/stone-packaging/docs/pages/usage/parameters.md

      - Check that all required parameters for your constraint system are present and have valid values.

 7. Consistency Check
-   - Ensure that all parameters are consistent with each other.
-For example, the total memory size should be sufficient for the number of steps specified.
+   - Ensure that all parameters are consistent with each other, especially the total memory size should be sufficient for the number of steps specified.

 8. Stone Prover Dry Run
    - If possible, perform a dry run with the Stone Prover using your parameter file.